Archives Partnership Trust Investment Policy and Guidelines

 14. A copy of the annual report shall be sent to the Governor, the Board of Regents, the President of the University of the State of New York, the Comptroller of the State of New York, the Majority Leader of the Senate, the Speaker of the Assembly, the Minority Leader of the Senate, the Minority Leader of the Assembly and the Chairs of the Senate Finance, the Assembly Ways and Means Committees, the Division of the Budget, and donors of gifts to the Trust.

 15. A transaction shall be defined as the initiation of the purchase or sale of a security by the Investment Committee as permitted by these Investment Guidelines.
 The redemption of an investment upon reaching its maturity or due to being pre-refunded (called) by the issuer, shall not be considered transactions requiring Investment Committee authorization.
 The withdrawal of funds pursuant to the Board-approved budget or of funds deposited to the endowment’s money market account pursuant to paragraph 17 of these Guidelines, shall not be considered transactions requiring Investment Committee authorization.
-The Investment Committee, at its December 7, 1998, meeting, adopted by resolution that mutual fund dividends and capital gains be automatically reinvested.
+The Investment Committee has the discretion to decide whether equity mutual fund and/or bond mutual fund dividends and/or capital gains shall be automatically reinvested or paid as cash.

 16. All transactions with the endowment custodian shall be either on: